-- Full disclosure of the incident(s) and release of information to the Dean of Students.
-The Dean of Students may share this information with other appropriate College departments. - An agreement with the Dean of Students articulating the relationship between the College and the student. - On-campus housing provided at the discretion of the College. - The College has the right to dictate the student's participation in courses, on and off-campus school-related activities, and use of campus resources.
+- The applicant will provide full disclosure of the incident(s) and release of information to the Dean of Students and understand that the Dean of Students may share this information with other appropriate College departments. - The applicant will enter into an agreement with the Dean of Students articulating the relationship between the College and the student. - The applicant is not entitled to on-campus housing, and as such, the College will provide on-campus housing to the applicant at its discretion. - The College has the right to dictate the student's participation in courses, on and off-campus school-related activities, and use of campus resources.